Soumik-Dhar/Newsletter-SignUp-Mailchimp/README.md

 # To rename the file from the command line
 $ mv .sample-env .env
 ```
+2. Open the .env file using a text editor of your choice.

-2. Replace the MAILCHIMP_API_KEY in the .env file with your Mailchimp account API key.
+3. Replace the MAILCHIMP_API_KEY in the .env file with your Mailchimp account API key.

-3. Replace the MAILCHIMP_LIST_ID in the .env file with your Mailchimp 'audience unique ID'
+4. Replace the MAILCHIMP_LIST_ID in the .env file with your Mailchimp 'audience unique ID'

 ```bash
 # Install dependencies